ChenJiaoyan/OntoStreamLearn/predictive_reasoning/README.md

     smog.owl is in dir "smog_ontology".

-The whole program contains two parts: 1)java program: map data to assertions, reason, calculate consistence coefficient, and extract samples; 2)python program: ML model training and testing
+The whole program contains two parts:

+1. smog_ontology/: ontology construction, and reasoning

+2. smog_learning/: machine learning, prediction and experiments

-You can check the java program by importing "smog_forecast" into eclipse.
+You can check the java program by importing "smog_ontology" into eclipse.
 Jar packages can be managed by maven.
 You can set the parameters of input/output in DataConfig.java.
 It includes four steps (main function).
 They should be excuted one by one.
 They are Job0_entailment.java, Job1_correlation.java, Job2_NormalSamples.java, Job3_ConsistentSamples.jar.
 There are comments for details in each file.
 Especially, Job0_entailment.java is quite coupled with the ontology and application.
 You can run reasoning with Job0 and Job1 (identified by reason_id), and then run Job2 and Job3 for samples (identified by exp_id) independently, so that you can reuse the results of Job0 and Job1.

 The python_code mainly contains the following files: